 Benefits

-The main benefit of a gable roof is that it is the design is simple and less expensive to build, which is important if you are building or renovating a property on a tight budget.
-Another advantage is that gable roofs create more space in the attic, so it is easier to convert into a usable living space with the addition of Velux windows.
+The main benefit of a gable roof is that it is the design is simple and less expensive to build, which is important if you are building or renovating a property on a tight budget – and also why house builders love them.
+Fortunately, gable roofs create more space in the attic, so it is easier to convert into a usable living space.

-Gable roofs are less durable and can sustain damage in strong winds.
-It is worth bearing this in mind if you live in an exposed area with high winds, such as in a coastal location.
-Gable roofs are also a relatively simple design, which might not appeal to everyone.
+Gable roofs can be less durable and may sustain damage in strong winds.
+It is worth bearing this in mind if you live in an exposed area with high winds, like a coastal location.

-This type of loft conversion is often seen on semi-detached properties, where the side slope is raised to the ridgeline, and a new gable end is formed.
+This type of loft conversion is where the side slope is raised to the ridgeline, and a new gable end is formed.
 It maximises head space in a semi-detached home that has a hip roof.
-The downside of a hip-to-gable loft conversion on a semi-detached roof is that it changes the appearance so that the property appears unbalanced compared to its neighbour.
+The downside of a hip-to-gable loft conversion on a semi-detached roof is that it changes the appearance, so that the property may unbalanced compared to its neighbour.
+However, that’s not something the average passer-by will notice. that being said, we have known many neighbours to both opt for a loft conversion to balance out the overall appearance.